petabridge/akka-bootcamp/src/Unit-3/lesson3/README.md

 Everything else we can think of can be configured either way, but we prefer to do all our configuration via HOCON.

-#### How do I use the HOCON config?
-setting up router needs a router config as long as the router config passed isn't "no router" then it will

 #### Which configuration wins: procedural, or HOCON?
 HOCON wins.
 This is true for all actors, not just routers.